Why was JDJ Foundation created?

 Why does JDJ Foundation support CBTN?

-We support CBTN because it is such a unique way to make an impact, and we believe that the only way brain cancer can be beat is through a unified effort.
+We support CBTN because it is such a unique way to make an impact, and we believe that the only way brain cancer can be beaten is through a unified effort.
 The data sharing that is made possible through this team is inspiring and something we are proud to be a part of.

 We’re a volunteer network for young urban professionals passionate about giving back to our community.